ErwinRohrer/erwinrohrer.github.io/index.md

 </div>
 <div class="sectionText">

-This short review at hand incorporates the utilization of a Large Language Model (ChatGPT), to aid in  ideation, sentence formulation and code generation.
+This short review at hand has incorporated the utilization of a Large Language Model (ChatGPT), to partially aid in ideation, sentence formulation and code generation.
 </div>
 </div>
 </body>